Checkmarx/Kotlin-SCP/CONTRIBUTING.md

-Please **DO NOT** open pull requests to the `master` branch: pull requests should be opened to the `develop` branch as `master` is reserved for releases.

 ---
+nav_order: 12
+---

-How to Contribute
+How-to Contribute
 =================

+Please **DO NOT** open pull requests to the `master` branch: pull requests should be opened to the `develop` branch as `master` is reserved for releases.

 Here are the basics of contributing to GitHub: